Skip to content

 The paper entry slip

 Israel typically does not stamp passports at Ben Gurion Airport.
 Instead you’re given a small paper entry slip at passport control.
 Keep it safe — hotels may ask for it at check-in, and you may need it at internal checkpoints.
 The slip also keeps any Israel entry record out of your passport, which can simplify later travel to certain countries.
+For a full explanation of what the slip means, what happens at land borders, and how evidence of Israel travel affects future trips, see our dedicated Israeli passport stamp guide.

 At the border